tsedio/tsed/docs/tutorials/passport.md

 ### Login

-Implement login is the same principle that the signup.
+Implementing login is the same principle that the signup.
 In the controller we need to use the `Passport.authenticate("login")` method to emit the `login` event to each Passport Strategy.

 ```typescript